-Two experimental gill nets (one floating and one diving) were set in Manning Meadow Reservoir on July 1, 2019, and were allowed to fish overnight.
+Two experimental gill nets (one floating and one diving) were set in Manning Meadow Reservoir on June 15, 2020, and were allowed to fish overnight.
 Nets measured 6 ft x 125 ft, with five panels of increasing mesh size (0.75", 1", 1.25", 1.5", 2").
 Both nets were set with the smallest mesh size in to shore.
-Net locations have been consistent for several years of sampling (Figure 1).
-Fish caught were removed from nets on the morning of July 2 and all fish were measured to the nearest millimeter (total length) and weighed to the nearest gram.
+Net locations have been consistent for many years of sampling (Figure 1).
+Fish caught were removed from nets on the morning of June 16 and all fish were measured to the nearest millimeter (total length) and weighed to the nearest gram.